Notice board is in the main for messages from me when there is no other way to contact you.

 On the other hand, I have just completed a locum in Holland and the chiropractor had a promotion to get me going; the initial consultation was at a reduced rate.
 In this particular instance, my colleague had the sense to make it clear that at this first consultation there would be no treatment; just a history and short examination.
 If patients felt that there was virtue in continuing they could make a further appointment, and had a few days to weigh matters.

 The fact of the matter is that all doctors of every ilk must take holidays, or suffer from burnout.
 With the best will in the world sometimes a locum is chosen who is something less than ideal.

 My thoughts on the matter is to treat any promotion with a degree of apprehension, just as you would if seeing a second hand car advertised.
 As always, if it's too good to be true, then it's too good to be true.

-If, when faced with a locum, your instincts are that you he or she has not heard you out properly, has not asked pertinent questions about your history, and has not examined you adequately as your normal chiropractor would have, then decline treatment, and politely leave.
+If, when faced with a locum, your instincts are that you he or she has not heard you out properly, has not asked pertinent questions about your history, and has not examined you adequately as your normal chiropractor would have, then this notice board suggests you decline treatment, and politely leave.